Insert and Embed an Object in Excel

 - Now choose a file type you want to embed; for example, I have selected a Microsoft word file, now click OK.

 #2 – Embedding (inserting) an Existing Object in Excel

 Step 1: Select Text from the Insert tab and then click Object.

 Step 2: Select Create from File and click Browse to embed an existing file to the worksheet.
-Remember, only file types are shown in “Object Type” can be embedded to excel worksheet.
+Remember, only file types are shown in “Object Type” that can be embedded in the excel worksheet.

-Step 3: Now click OK, your file icon will be displayed in the worksheet.
+Step 3: Now click the OK, your file icon will be displayed in the worksheet.